teresko/routing/README.md

 ],
 ```

-When routers is attempting to match the URI to the list of defined routes, it iterates **starting from top element and continues till either a match is found or the list has ended**.
-Therefore to increase the priority of any of defined routes, you move it higher in the list.
+When the router attempts to match a URI to the list of defined routes, it iterates **starting from top element and continues until either a match is found, or the list has ended**.
+Therefore, to increase the priority of any of defined routes, you move it higher in the list.

 ####Notation format